PolarisXQ/SCURM_Nav_Tutorial/README.md

 # use XLaunch to open the GUI
 ```

+Code inside the image is not always the latest version, please run `git pull` inside the container under the folder `\home\sentry_ws\src` to update, then re-complie the workspace.

 **BUILD FROM SOURCE:(NOTE THAT SOME FILE PATH MUST BE CHANGED)**

 clone this repo to your workspace: